 Pennsylvania Microgrower Application

 Medical marijuana has been legal in Pennsylvania since April 2016, when Governor Tom Wolf signed the Medical Marijuana Act into law.
-Since then, support for adult use marijuana legalization has continued to grow among state residents, as evidenced by Lieutenant-Governor John Fetterman’s recent listening tour report.
+Since then, support for adult use marijuana legalization has continued to grow among state residents, as evidenced by yet to be passed Senate Bill 773.
+Let’s explore what would happen if this Bill Becomes Law.

-In this post you will find an answer to the question: can you grow weed in Pennsylvania?
+In this post you will find an answer to the question: can you grow weed in Pennsylvania – right now, no. But Maybe after SB 773 passes.

 How to become a micro grower in PA or medical marijuana or adult use cannabis?

-Pennsylvania legislators introduced SB-350 back in 2019 and still has not be voted.
+Pennsylvania legislators introduced SB-773 to amend amending the act of April 17, 2016 (P.L.84, No.16), known as the Medical Marijuana Act.
 If you are interested in a change of cannabis legislation in Pennsylvania, you should consider calling your representatives and ask them to vote on this bill.

 To apply to be a medical marijuana grower in Pennsylvania, you must submit an application to the state Department of Health.
 The application must include information on your proposed growing operation, as well as a non-refundable fee of $10,000.
 If your application is approved, you will be issued a license to grow medical marijuana.
 This won’t happen and the medical marijuana providers currently operating in Pennsylvania will have the whole market and no small businesses will be allowed.